sidk/sidk.github.io/_posts/2020-03-17-5-mistakes-web-developers-should-avoid-when-using-jwts-for-authentication.md

 ## Not guarding against CSRF (cross-site request forgery)

-In this scenario, your front-end app stores the JWT in a cookie (with no protections on it) and your server authenticates requests by parsing the cookie and performing a JWT validation check on it.
+In this scenario, your front-end app stores the JWT in a cookie (with no protections on it) and your server authenticates requests by verifying it.
 If a user has your app open in a browser tab and happens upon a malicious web site in another tab, this web site can make authenticated requests to your web app because the browser will automatically include any cookies associated with your web app&#8217;s domain.
 This is known as cross-site request forgery, and you&#8217;ll want to [guard against it](https://en.wikipedia.org/wiki/Cross-site_request_forgery#Prevention).
-A common solution is for your server to include a CSRF token in its responses and require that any requests made to it also contain a matching token, the main idea being that a malicious script would have no way of knowing what this token is and therefore have its requests blocked.
+A common solution is for your server to include an anti-CSRF token in its responses and require that any requests made to it also contain a matching token, the main idea being that a malicious script would have no way of knowing what this token is and therefore have its requests blocked.

 If you&#8217;re using a framework like Rails or Express, the chances are high that the framework will include options that you can use to protect your users against CSRF, using one or more of the ways detailed in the Wikipedia link above.

+A measure you can take in parallel to implementing an anti-CSRF token system is to use the `SameSite` flag on your cookies.
+Setting `SameSite=Strict` will tell the browser that it should only send cookies for requests originating from the site that set the cookie.

 _Related:_ You&#8217;ll also want to set the `httpOnly` and `secure` flags on your cookies. `httpOnly` prevents malicious scripts from accessing and potentially exfiltrating the contents of your JWT (in the context of an [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) attack) and `secure` ensures that cookies will not be sent across the wire unless the [https](https://en.wikipedia.org/wiki/HTTPS) protocol is being used.